Take It to the Limit (Hinder album): Reception

-Many have criticized the originality of the album, saying many of the lyrical themes were similar to many snap music rap albums (especially the Dem Franchize Boyz album On Top Of Our Game), and the sound was similar to many 1980's glam metal bands.
+Many have criticized the originality of the album, saying many of the lyrical themes were similar to many snap music rap albums (especially the Dem Franchize Boyz album On Top Of Our Game), and the sound was similar to many 1980s glam metal bands.

 Track listing

 All songs written by Austin Winkler, Cody Hanson and Brian Howes.

 Bonus tracks

 Best Buy have released a version that include six exclusive bonus tracks, featuring live and in-studio acoustic versions of these songs.